 Alternatives to a Cash-Out Refinance

-A cash-out refinance won’t be the right choice for everyone.
+Cash-out refinancing won’t be the right choice for everyone.
 If you need to access a large amount of cash but aren’t sure about a cash-out refinance, there are alternatives you can consider.

 - HELOC: One of the most popular alternatives to a cash-out refinance is taking out a home equity line of credit (HELOC).
-A HELOC is kind of like a personal loan and a credit card all rolled into one.
+A HELOC is somewhat like a personal loan and a credit card all rolled into one.
 It’s a revolving line of credit and is less expensive and less time-consuming than a cash-out refinance.
 Plus, you’ll only pay interest on the money you actually borrow.

-- Personal loan: If you want access to a large, lump sum of money, personal loans could be a good alternative.
+- Personal loan: If you want access to a large, lump sum of money, personal loans could be a suitable alternative.
 These loans are faster to process than a cash-out refinance, and you’ll pay off the money in a much shorter time period.